• Skip to primary navigation

 Instructions

-• Mix together the butter and caster sugar using an electric mixer or a spoon until light and fluffy, then mix in the zest of the lemons
+• Mix together the butter and caster sugar using an electric mixer or a spoon until light and fluffy, around 3 minutes

-• Add the eggs and milk and whisk in until smooth
+• Add the eggs and milk and whisk in until well incorporated

-• Pour the mixture into the loaf tin and bake for 1 hour, or until a skewer inserted in the centre comes out clean.
+• Pour the batter into the loaf tin and bake for 1 hour, or until a skewer inserted in the centre comes out clean.
 Leave to cool fully

-• Juice the lemons then add the juice little by little to the icing sugar until you get a pourable consistency, drizzle it all over the cake
+• Mix the lemon juice with icing sugar until you get a pourable consistency, drizzle it all over the cake

 • Store in an airtight container in a cool place and eat within 3 days